Apollo Granforte: Career

 After retiring from the stage, he taught at the Music Conservatory of Ankara, then at the Prague Opera and in Milan, where he opened a music school at his residence on Via Arici in the Crescenzago section.
-Among his pupils were soprano Leyla Gencer, bass Raffaele Arié, and tenors Flaviano Labò and Jesús Quiñones Ledesma.
+Among his pupils were soprano Leyla Gencer, basses Raffaele Arié and Nicola Zaccaria, and tenors Flaviano Labò and Jesús Quiñones Ledesma.
 He participated in musical life into his 80s, and was often an adjudicator for music competitions.
 Besides his musical life Granforte was also a successful businessman, inventing a kind of rotating or swiveling lamp in the process.
-Along with business partner Luigi Devizzi he owned the factory that produced these lamps, as well as a farm, both situated at a large villa in the Milan suburb of Gorgonzola, where he died on June 11, 1975.
+Along with business partner Luigi Devizzi he owned the factory that produced these lamps, as well as a farm, both situated at a large villa in the Milan suburb of Gorgonzola, where he died on 11 June 1975.

-Granforte can be heard on HMV early-electrical 78-rpm recordings of Il trovatore, Otello, Pagliacci and Tosca.
+Granforte can be heard on His Master's Voice early-electrical 78-rpm recordings of Il trovatore, Otello, Pagliacci and Tosca.
 He also recorded 78-rpm discs of individual arias and duets in the 1920s and 1930s, and the best of these have been reissued on a Preiser CD anthology.
 He is considered to have been one of the great Italian baritones of the 1920s and 1930s, alongside Mariano Stabile, Carlo Galeffi, Cesare Formichi, Carlo Tagliabue, Benvenuto Franci and Mario Basiola.